Family and friends are an important source of support for any person living with cancer.

 In the end one way to solve the problem, at least to a certain extent, is by nominating one or two people as the key points of contact and communicating with everyone else through them.
 That way you can impose some control over the situation.
 It means that you have time and space to absorb news, to think about things, to focus your energies where you need them focused.
 When you have something to report you just relay it once or twice and then let the news filter out to the wider community of friends and family without you being directly involved unless you want to be.

-An alternative approach is to use a blog, Facebook or other social network to communicate to friends and family alike (Star Throwers can help you set up a blog or facebook page).
+An alternative approach is to use a blog, Facebook, Wassap group or other social network to communicate to friends and family alike.
 Not only is this a good way to issue updates, it’s also a good way to get support and advice.
 This is particularly the case when you can become part of an online community of people going through the same thing – for example online support groups for breast cancer or people undergoing the same treatment.

 Finally, it is important to mention that while this cancer journey is new to you and your family, there are lots of other people going through the same journey and coming up against the same issues.
 Fortunately there are many ways to gain additional support and advice, from national organisations like Macmillan Cancer Support or CLIC Sargent, to local support organisations like Star Throwers to online forums and patient-support groups specific to different cancers.
 The support is out there to be accessed – there is no need to suffer loneliness and isolation in addition to the rigours of being a cancer patient or a carer.
 It is not weakness to seek support, especially at a difficult time like this.